 - pinch of spices to go on top chicken like thyme oregano, salt, garlic salt

-Add olive oil and put chicken inside to lightly cook for about 2 minutes, then flip chicken and cook on other side for 2 minutes.
+- Add olive oil and put chicken inside to lightly cook outside skin for about 2 minutes, then flip chicken and cook on other side for 2 minutes.
 Turn off by pressing cancel.

-Remove from IP and add your chicken broth and potatoes into your IP so they are close together so your chicken can sit right on top of them (watch video in this post).
+- Remove chicken from IP and add your chicken broth and potatoes into your IP so they potatoes are close together, so your chicken can sit right on top of them like a trivet (watch video in this post).

-Place chicken on potatoes in your IP.
+- Place chicken on top of the potatoes in your IP (use them like a trivet).
 Close lid, make sure steam valve is secure, and set to poultry, normal setting, for 25 minutes. (if your chicken is abnormally large it may need longer, always check temp. when done to ensure it is fully cooked before eating, if it needs more time put lid on and cook for additional 5 min. at a time until thoroughly cooked thru and not pink)

-Serve as is or if you want to brown the skin put it under the broiler setting in your oven at 350 for 5 minutes or so or until it browns it as you wish on the top.
+- Serve as is or if you want to brown the skin put it in a pan and on the broiler setting in your oven at 350 for 3-5 minutes or so or until it browns as much as you wish on the top.